rbingham97/IDD-Fa20-Lab01/README.md

 ## Part A - Solder the OLED

-(insert pic of breadboard)
+See the video in part E for the breadboard setup!

 ## Part B - Lowly Multimeter

-My code to run the lowly multimeter can be found (insert link)
+My code to run the lowly multimeter can be found [here](./lowlyMultimeter.ino)

 ## Part C - Rotary Encoder